toddfast/game-icons-net-font/README.md

 It has become a popular technique to encode scalable vector icons as fonts.
 Once these icons are converted to a font, they can be conveniently inserted into your own text using any application that supports fonts, just like the wingding or symbol fonts that came with your operating system.

 This repository contains date-stamped font versions of the 3000+ scalable vector icons from [Game-icons.net](http://game-icons.net) made using [FontCustom](https://github.com/FontCustom/fontcustom), as well as a script to download the latest icons and generate a new font.

+## About

+This project was created by Todd Fast <todd@toddfast.com>.

+You can find the latest version of this project at [https://github.com/toddfast/game-icons-net-font](https://github.com/toddfast/game-icons-net-font).

+## License

-The original icons and the contents of this repository are provided under the Creative Commons [Attribution 3.0 Unported (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/) license.
+The original icons and the contents of this archive are provided under the Creative Commons [Attribution 3.0 Unported (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/) license.

 ## Installation and Usage

-To install the font, follow the instructions listed below.
-You will need to pick one or more date-stamped versions of the font to install.
+You will need to pick a date-stamped versions of the font to install.
 Each version will look like a separate, individual font to your system.
 This scheme ensures that use of older versions of the font are not disturbed by newer versions.

-Once installed, you can use this font just like any other font in any application on your computer that supports fonts.
-In addition, they can also be used like other FontCustom fonts in HTML pages.

-Please note, if you send a document created on your computer to someone else and it contains glyphs from this font, the document will not render properly unless the recipient has the same font version installed.
-You can also send them the font file with instructions on how to install it (or point them to this repo), but as an easier solution, some document formats like PDF allow you to embed fonts and potentially avoid this problem.
+From the `distro` directory of this repo, download the archive of your desired version of the font and unpack it locally.
+To install the font, follow the instructions listed below:

 ### Use in Adobe Illustrator